How to buy, sell and trade Zilliqa (ZIL)

 - Whitepaper.
 To learn more about the Zilliqa platform's aims the ZIL token, you can check out the Zilliqa technical whitepaper.

-- Notable Partnership.
-The Zilliqa team recently announced that it had partnered with Mindshare, a global media and marketing agency.
+- Notable Partnerships.
+The Zilliqa team has partnered with Mindshare, a global media and marketing agency.

 Once you have considered the above points and conducted independent research on ZIL, you should be able to make an informed decision on whether to buy ZIL.